Fever in Babies

 You can take a child's temperature a few different ways, such as via the rectum (rectally), mouth (orally), ear, under the arm (axillary), or at the temples.
 The American Academy of Pediatrics (AAP) recommends only using digital thermometers in children.
 Mercury thermometers should not be used because they pose a risk of mercury exposure and poisoning if they break.

 Rectal thermometers provide the most accurate temperature readings, and can be easiest to take in an infant.
-Typically, babies can't hold an oral thermometer in place, and the reading of an ear or underarm thermometer are not as accurate.
+Typically, babies can't hold an oral thermometer in place, and the reading of an ear, temporal, or underarm thermometer are not as accurate.

 To take a rectal temperature, first make sure the thermometer is clean.
 Wash it with soap and water or wipe it off with rubbing alcohol.
-Lay your baby on the belly or on the back with legs bent into the chest.
-Apply a little bit of petroleum jelly around the thermometer bulb and gently insert it about 1 inch into the rectum opening.
+Lay your baby on the belly or on the back with legs bent toward the chest.
+Apply a little bit of petroleum jelly around the thermometer bulb and gently insert it about 1 inch into the rectal opening.
 Hold the digital thermometer in place for about two minutes until you hear the "beep."
-Then gently remove the thermometer.
+Then gently remove the thermometer and read the temperature.

 At What Temperature Does My Baby Have a Fever?

 A baby's normal temperature can range from about 97 degrees Fahrenheit up to 100.3 degrees Fahrenheit.
-Most doctors say a rectal temperature over 100.4 degrees Fahrenheit is considered a fever.
+Most doctors consider a rectal temperature of 100.4 degrees Fahrenheit or higher as a fever.